01-edu/public/subjects/searchreplace/README.md

 ### Instructions

-Write a program that takes 3 arguments, the first argument is a `string` in which to replace a letter (the 2nd argument) by another one (the 3rd argument).
+Write a program that takes 3 arguments, the first argument is a `string` in which a letter (the 2nd argument) will be replaced by another one (the 3rd argument).

 - If the number of arguments is different from 3, the program displays nothing.